 This project involves a 'restoration' of the Squaw Creek channel.
-While the exact scope of work is yet to be defined, a central component would include conveyance improvements within the channel approximately 2,000 feet either side of the South Duff Avenue bridge.
+While the exact scope of work is yet to be defined, a central component would include reshaping the channel 2,000 feet on either side of the South Duff Avenue bridge.
 This would reduce the water surface elevation of a 1% annual chance flood (i.e. - a "100-year" flood) by approximately 2 feet on South Duff Avenue, a major damage center.
-As part of this project, staff will evaluate alternatives for providing natural stabilization and restoration options.
-A consultant will be retained in FY 2015/16 to begin the detailed design work.
-Outside grant funding through FEMA, REAP, and other possible sources will be pursued.
-The budget for this project will be updated for the FY 2016/17 CIP once the detailed design work is further along.
+It could also include additional elements such as bank stabilization, habitat restoration, and the addition of recreation amenities.
+The dollar amounts shown below are based on the channel reshaping element only.
+Once a vision for the project has been established, a consultant will be retained in FY 2015/16 to begin the detailed design work.
+Simultaneously, outside grant funding through FEMA, REAP, and other possible sources will be pursued.
+The budget for this project will likely change once the complete scope of work is defined.

-A possible future conveyance improvement activity (not included in the five-year CIP) is the lengthening of the Highway 30 bridge by the lowa Department of Transportation.
+A possible future conveyance improvement activity (not included in the five-year CIP) is the lengthening of the Skunk River Highway 30 bridge by the Iowa Department of Transportation.
 That work would involve extending the span of the bridge by approximately 430' to the west, at an estimated cost of \$7,740,000 (in 2013 dollars).